 In Python, there are many different ways to check whether a file exists and determine the type of the file.

 This tutorial shows three different techniques about how to check for a file’s existence.

 The simplest way to check whether a file exists is to try to open the file.
 This approach doesn’t require importing any module and works with both Python 2 and 3.
 Use this method if you want to open the file and perform some action.

-In the following snippet, we are using a simple try-except block.
+The following snippet is using a simple try-except block.
 We are trying to open the file

 try: f = open("filename.txt") # Do something with the file except IOError: print("File not accessible") finally: f.close()

 If you are using Python 3, you can also use

 When opening files, it is recommended to use the